aws-samples/terraform-aws-identity-center-users-and-groups/README.md

   }
 ```

 `identity_store_id` is the identity store id.
 [Data Source: aws_ssoadmin_instances](https://registry.terraform.io/providers/hashicorp/awS/latest/docs/data-sources/ssoadmin_instances) can be used to fetch it.
-This optional input will likely become mandatory in a future build as it helps reduce the opportunity for unecessary resource refreshes.
+This optional input will likely become mandatory in a future build as it reduces unecessary resource refreshes.

 ## Permission sets and account assignments